How To Build Your Event Brand

 - What are my values?

 - How do I want people to talk about my event brand and services?

-- Sell your services – your event clients will focus on services that help them achieve what they’re looking for or help them feel better.
-Ask yourself:
+- Sell Your Services – your event clients will focus on services that help them achieve what they’re looking for, so ask yourself:

-- How do you want your perfect event client to feel about you and your event brand?
+- How do you want your perfect client to feel about you and your event brand?